SamG101-Developer/SPP-Compiler-5/docs-compiler-sphinx/source/spec-api/memory/Memory-Model.md

 Design Decisions
 :

 1. Borrows could be taken automatically, without the requirement that the `&` tokens appear at call sites.
 This was not implemented, because manual borrows makes it easier for the programmer to reason about the [law of exclusivity](#the-law-of-exclusivity) as they can see where borrows are made without having to look at the function signature.
 The same logic was applied to the `gen` expression.
-2. **Second class borrows** are used instead of first class borrows like in Rust, because it allows lifetime analysis to be completely eliminated; the borrow is guaranteed to be in a inner frame, and therefore automatically have a shorter lifetime than the owned object its borrowing from.
+2. **Second class borrows** are used instead of first class borrows like in Rust, because it allows lifetime analysis to be eliminated; the borrow is guaranteed to be in a inner frame, and therefore automatically have a shorter lifetime than the owned object its borrowing from.
 3. The **default semantic is to move values**, as this is the most efficient way to handle memory.
 This feature was inspired by Rust.
 4. **Copying a type is enabled by superimposing the `Copy` type** on the type.
 This was also inspired by Rust, as are